-Degree and certificate applicants are charged a graduation fee that entitles them to a cap and gown for use at commencement.
+Degree and certificate applicants are charged a graduation fee that entitles them a cap and grown for use at commencement.
 The fee is assessed to all degree candidates regardless of whether they participate in the official commencement ceremony.

-Additional information regarding the specific graduation requirements for the certificates and degrees offered by Lee College are listed in the next section.
-Information regarding eligibility to graduate with honors is set forth in the section titled "Graduation with Honors" (p.
-41).
-Graduates who meet certain requirements are guaranteed that their job skills will be current (see the Guarantee for Job Competency program p.
-31).
+Additional information regarding the specific graduation requirements for the degrees and certificates offered by Lee College are listed in the next section.
+Information regarding eligibility to graduate with honors is set forth in the section titled "Graduation with Honors," (p.
+47).
+Graduates who meet certain requirements are guaranteed that their job skills will be current (see Guarantee for Job Competency Program, p.
+38).